Free contraception is available to women, girls, trans and non-binary people who need prescription or emergency contraception.

 - GP or doctor’s appointments - to talk about contraception options and for repeat prescriptions when needed

-- prescriptions given by your doctor - these will be given free of charge at participating pharmacies
+- prescriptions given by your doctor - approved products will be given free of charge at participating pharmacies

 - your choice of contraception - from the types covered below